 We are now ready to prove the main result of this section.

-\begin{rec_thm}[\ref{theorem_expo}] Let $G$ be a locally compact group, let $X$ be a regular $G$-space and denote by $\calG=G\ltimes X$ the associated measured semidirect groupoid.
+\begin{rec_thm}[\ref{theorem_expo}] Let $G$ be a locally compact second countable group, let $X$ be a Lebesgue $G$-space and denote by $\calG=G\ltimes X$ the associated measured semidirect groupoid.
 If $E$ is a measurable coefficient $\calG$-module we have canonical isometric isomorphisms

 where the right-hand side denotes the continuous bounded cohomology of $G$ with coefficient in $\Linfw(X,E)$. \end{rec_thm} \begin{proof} We recall that the measurable bounded cohomology of $\calG$ is computed by the complex